SweepsKings Logo

 Which states are best for sweepstakes casinos?

-It's hard to give a definitive answer, but considering the following states weren't mentioned in the above guide, we can say they perhaps have fewer restrictions currently: Alaska, Arizona, Arkansas, Colorado, Hawaii, Illinois, Indiana, Iowa, Kansas, Maine, Massachusetts, Minnesota, Missouri, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Wisconsin.
+It's hard to give a definitive answer, but the following states have fewer restrictions currently: Alaska, Arkansas, Colorado, Hawaii, Illinois, Indiana, Iowa, Kansas, Maine, Massachusetts, Minnesota, Missouri, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Wisconsin.

 How long have sweepstakes casinos been around?

 Chumba Casino was launched by Virtual Gaming Worlds (VGW) in 2012.
-They innovated with the dual currency system, which was then picked up and used by other companies in more recent years.
+It innovated with the dual currency system, which was then picked up and used by other companies in more recent years.

 Is it safe to use sweepstakes casinos?